samlane-ma/droplet-monitor/README.md

-# Budgie Droplet Monitor Applet
+# Budgie Droplet Monitor Applet and Widget

 ## Monitor Digital Ocean Droplets for the Budgie Panel

-### This applet is not associated in any way with DigitalOcean, LLC
+### This project is not associated in any way with DigitalOcean, LLC
-### This applet will allow you to see the status of, start, and stop droplets
+### The provided applet and widget will allow you to see the status of, start, and stop droplets

 ![Image 1](images/img1.png)

 ![Image 2](images/img2.png)

 The applet requires a token provided by Digital Ocean.